AVSLab/basilisk/docs/installOptionalPackages.md

 * [Running a bokeh server](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html)
 * [Pandas dataframes](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)

-###Important features of datashader
+###Important features of `datashader`

-Incorporating Holoviews, datashader, and bokeh, we can now rasterize large amounts of data and plot them faster then using matplotlib.
+Incorporating `holoviews`, `datashader`, and `bokeh`, we can now rasterize large amounts of data and plot them faster then using `matplotlib`.
 Theoretically, the number of points is now irrelevant while plotting.
-Using datashader, it is now possible to plot 5 million points in 30 seconds.
+Using `datashader`, it is now possible to plot 5 million points in 30 seconds.
 Aggregating the data (2.5 gigs) took 1 minute to populate the dataframes, and 2 minutes to write to file (which is only needed if you want to avoid running the monte carlo again).
-To graph the existing without re-running the simulations, set ```ONLY_DATASHADE_DATA = 1``` in the [Monte Carlo scenarios](@ref MonteCarloSimulation).
+To graph the existing without re-running the simulations, set `ONLY_DATASHADE_DATA = 1` in the [Monte Carlo scenarios](@ref MonteCarloSimulation).

 In order to generate graphs that are zoomed in to a specific x and y range modify the following:

-For holoviews and bokeh interface:
+For `holoviews` and `bokeh` interface:

 ```
 plot.x_range = Range1d(df.x.min(), df.x.max())
 plot.y_range = Range1d(df.y.min(), df.y.max())
 ```

-The analagous lines to zoom using just datashader are:
+The analagous lines to zoom using just `datashader` are:

 ```
 x_range = df.x.min(), df.x.max()
 y_range = df.y.min(), df.y.max()
 ```

-After installing all of the packages, pytest will use those libraries by default.
-To change this back to matplotlib modify the pytest paramaters  in`test_scenarioMonteCarloAttRW.py` to the following:
+After installing all of the packages, `pytest` will use those libraries by default.
+To change this back to `matplotlib` modify the `pytest` paramaters  in `test_scenarioMonteCarloAttRW.py` to the following:

 ```
 @pytest.mark.parametrize("MCCases, datashader",